 - Built-in backflush controller functions by pressure differential gauge and/or time.

-- No electricity required - backflush controller operates on two 9 volt DC lithium batteries.
+- No electricity required - backflush controller operates on (4) D batteries.

 - Easily accessible bypass screen filter ensures clean water for backflushing.